-(2.8) BEGIN WHERE?
+(2.9) BEGIN WHERE?

-The last element of your adventure, at least as far as the text is concerned is to specify which room your adventure starts in.
+The last element of your adventure, at least as far as the text is concerned, is to specify which room your adventure starts in.

-Pressing B on the main menu will give the prompt to enter start location number.
+Pressing B from the main menu will give the prompt to enter the start location room number.

-Entering a room number followed by 'Return' means that your adventure will start at this room.
+Entering a room number followed by RETURN means that your adventure will start at this room.
 To change the start room, simply enter a new number.

-'Escape' will return you to the main menu.
+"-" will return you to the main menu.

-(2.9) SAVE AND LOAD
+(2.10) SAVE AND LOAD